lgaida/mediumish-gohugo-theme/README.md

-  mailchimp = "you can provide a mailchimp-link here, see below" mailprotect = "you can provide a protector-name here, see below" customCSS = ["css/tweaks.css", "css/customHeader.css"]
+  mailchimp = "you can provide a mailchimp-link here, see below" mailprotect = "you can provide a protector-name here, see below" customCSS = ["css/tweaks.css", "css/customHeader.css"] [params.disqus]
+    api_key = "your Disqus API key"
+[services]
+  [services.disqus]
+    shortname = "shortDisqus"
+  [services.googleAnalytics]
+    ID = "G-XXXXXXXXXX"
 ```
 `logo`: is displayed in titlebar and alertbar\
 `description`: is displayed under title\
 `showTitles`: whether the `title` is rendered; the default is `true`\
 `dateFormat`: the format for displaying dates on posts anad post cards; the default is "Jan 2, 2006"\
 `mailchimp` and `mailprotect`: provide links to a mailchimp-list and a mailchimp-protector id, the following screenshot should clarify. if not specified the alertbar for mail-subscription doesn't show up.
-`customCSS`: you can add paths to your own css files here to tweak and customize the css
+`customCSS`: you can add paths to your own css files here to tweak and customize the css\
+`disqus > api_key`: if you have registered your app with Disqus and have obtained an API key, you can retrieve the number of likes and comments and displey them on your posts\
+`services > disqus > shortname`: provide your disqusShortname\
+`services > googleAnalytics > ID`: provide your Google Analytics code

 ![mailchimp-example](https://raw.githubusercontent.com/lgaida/mediumish-gohugo-theme/master/images/mailchimp.png)